Ian-Marco-Moffett/ISCP/README.md

 ### How does it work?
-Inside the process's control block, there will be a stack or array which can hold up to n arguments.
+Inside the process's control block, there will be a stack or array which we will refer to as the buffer.

+The buffer can hold up to n arguments (n can be any amount defined by the operating system).

 The ISCP endpoint/port/buffer has one reserved field which is the magic number.
 This magic number is usually 0x15C9 and should only be placed on the top of